autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 - I could trust them to not cause too many issues for me - not having to worry much about getting and handling reports is great
 - Everybody there shared me as a friend - people I get on well with seem to get on well with each other, even when they're very different, so it minimised drama within the instance.
 As a whole, it was a comfy and cosy space
 - If an issue with another instance did occur, it usually meant either:
-  - I was happy to defend the person on my instance, and try to talk with the other instance's admin to resolve the issue
+  - I was happy backing the person on my instance, and try to talk with the other instance's admin to resolve the issue
   - or it was some minor issue that I could send a quick message to the the admin of the other issue to resolve

 However it also comes with the fairly significant downside that when there is a legitimate issue or drama, it's been caused by somebody you're close friends with.
 Depending on the scale of the issue, it can be *very* emotionally draining to deal with.